actions/importer-labs/circle_ci/6-forecast.md

 ## Next steps

-This concludes all labs for migrating GitLab pipelines to Actions with Valet!
+This concludes all labs for migrating CircleCI pipelines to Actions with Valet!